Discrete versions of the transport equation and the Shepp-Olkin conjecture

-\begin{lemma} If $f_k(t)$ can be expressed as a constant speed path for some choice of $v$ and $\vd{\alpha} \in \AAA$, then this representation is unique (there is no other choice of $v$ and $\vd{\alpha} \in \AAA$ for which it is a constant speed path). \end{lemma} \begin{proof} Equation (\ref{eq:meanchange}) shows that if there exists a constant speed path with speed $v$, then $v = \lambda(1) - \lambda(0)$.
-Using a similar argument, we can solve for $\vd{\alpha}$.
-The key is to observe that, since $\alpha_n=1$, for any $\vd{\alpha} \in \AAA$, Equation (\ref{eq:veldef}) means that the sum
+\begin{lemma} If $f_k(t)$ can be expressed as a constant velocity path for some choice of $v$ and ${\bolds{\alpha}} \in\AAA$, then this representation is unique (there is no other choice of $v$ and ${\bolds{\alpha}} \in\AAA$ for which it is a constant velocity path). \end{lemma}